Pritesh24gurjar/AI-Powered-Traffic-Sign-Recognition-with-YOLOv4/README.md

 ## Acknowledgements.

-Thank you Neev shirke , malay khakkar , navin bubna for their incredible work on **YOLO object detector** : **[YOLOv3: An Incremental Improvement]
+Thank you Neev shirke , malay khakkar , navin bubna for their incredible work on **YOLO object detector**